mrmartineau/zander.wtf/src/content/blog/2018-jargon-busting/index.md

 ### Sturgeon's law

-**Sturgeon's revelation** (as originally expounded by [Theodore Sturgeon](https://en.wikipedia.org/wiki/Theodore_Sturgeon)), commonly referred to as **Sturgeon's law**, is an [adage](https://en.wikipedia.org/wiki/Adage) commonly cited as "ninety percent of everything is crap".
+**Sturgeon's revelation** (as originally expounded by [Theodore Sturgeon](https://en.wikipedia.org/wiki/Theodore_Sturgeon)), commonly referred to as **Sturgeon's law**, is an [adage](https://en.wikipedia.org/wiki/Adage) commonly cited as **"ninety percent of everything is crap"**.
 It is derived from quotations by Sturgeon, an American [science fiction author](https://en.wikipedia.org/wiki/Science_fiction_author) and critic; while Sturgeon coined another adage that he termed "Sturgeon's law", it is the "ninety percent crap" remark that is usually referred to by that term.

 [Wikipedia link](https://en.wikipedia.org/wiki/Sturgeon%27s_law)